markeissler/homebrew-hyperkit/README.md

 ## License

-__homebrew-hyperkit__ is licensed under the MIT open source license.
+__homebrew-hyperkit__ is licensed under the 2-clause BSD open source license.

 ---
 Without open source, there would be no Internet as we know it today.